oddmax/match3-mvc-ecs-example/README.md

 Has references to Views
 * Listens to changes in Models and updates the Views it is responsible for
 * Has injected dependencies to Models, SignalBus, and Services.
+* Listens to user inputs passed from the views or directly and executes commands

 ## Configs located in Config folder
 * Is a ScriptableObject assets